Do the following statements sound familiar to you?

 If any of the above statements sound familiar, then welcome to the world of fussy-eaters.

 It is natural to get caught up in a whole mix of feelings when your child is not eating well.
-Your first worry is that your child may not be getting enough nutrition for her growth and development, so you would resort to all ways and means to get her to eat (i.e. scolding, bribing or threatening).
+Your first worry is that your child may not be getting enough nutrition for his growth and development, so you would resort to all ways and means to get him to eat (i.e. scolding, bribing or threatening).
 These anxieties may soon turn into anger and aggravate the situation.
 So, let us look at the possible reasons for a child being a fussy eater.

 There are a small percentage of these fussy eaters who may have an underlying medical and/or physiological cause for finding it difficult to feed, so they are not technically-speaking fussy eaters.
 For example, prematurity may predispose to problems sucking and swallowing if not addressed early, a history of invasive procedures to the oro-facial region may result in oral hypersensitivity, severe regurgitation may result in discomfort associated with feeding.